 Amendments to the Criteria and Toxics Reporting (CTR) Regulation were approved by the Office of Administrative Law with an effective date of January 1, 2022.
 The amendments to the CTR Regulation enhance stationary source emissions reporting by requiring more sources to report additional pollutants annually.
-Initial data resulting from the amendments to the CTR Regulation are expected this year.
+Initial data resulting from the amendments to the CTR Regulation are expected in 2023.
 In parallel with the development and implementation of the CTR Regulation, an improved emissions inventory reporting system is currently under development.
-As an example, Figure 6a on the following page shows the facilities within the Southeast Los Angeles (SELA) Community that are currently providing annual emissions data, and Figure 6b shows the facilities that will be added to the inventory by 2027.
+As an example, Figure 7a on the following page shows the facilities within the Southeast Los Angeles (SELA) Community that are presently providing annual emissions data, and Figure 7b shows the facilities that will be added to the inventory by 2027.

-Implementation of CTR requirements will double the number of California facilities reporting emissions data to CARB from about 28,000 to over 60,000, over the course of seven years.
+Implementing CTR requirements will double the number of California facilities reporting emissions data to CARB from about 28,000 to over 60,000 over seven years.
 The figures below visually demonstrate CTR's value.
-CTR will improve the quantity and quality of the emissions data that will be available to policy makers and the public.
+CTR will improve the quantity and quality of the emissions data available to policymakers and the public.

-Figure 6: (a) SELA Facilities Reporting 2020 Emissions Data (LEFT) and (b) SELA Facilities Reporting Annual Emissions in 2027 (RIGHT)
+Figure 7: (a) SELA Facilities Reporting 2020 Emissions Data (LEFT) and (b) SELA Facilities Reporting Annual Emissions in 2027 (RIGHT)